Available Models Lettered For the ACRN Scale - HO Scale - Other Scales

 Accuracy Rating: Stand-in

-As with any mass-produced locomotive, there are slight detail differences between the commercial model
+As with any mass-produced locomotive, there are a number of road-specific detail differences between the

 and the ACR prototype.
 The model is based on common US prototype features, and the AC units display common